Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Upper bound

-\textit{Step 1: Adaptation of the optimal profile.} The goal of this step is to construct a one dimensional profile close to the optimal one in Lemma \ref{lem:radial_turning}, but where the transition takes place on a finite length and which gives the correct energy density \eqref{lem:radial_turning:cos} for $\eta\rightarrow 0$.
-To this goal, we introduce the "artificial" length scale $\radP$ for $\gamma\in(\frac12,1)$ and define
+\textit{Step 1: Adaptation of the optimal profile.} The goal of this step is to construct a one dimensional profile close to the optimal one in Lemma~\ref{lem:radial_turning}, but where the transition takes place on a finite length and which gives the correct energy density \eqref{lem:radial_turning:cos} for $\eta\rightarrow 0$.
+To this goal, we use the ``artificial'' length scale $\radP$ introduced in Step 0 and define